 In general, the best defense against blepharitis is maintaining good ocular hygiene, which prevents bacterial overgrowth.
 We typically recommend using warm compresses, gentle cleansers, and light massage to the lash line.

 - Ocular fatigue

-Our ophthalmologists will create a customized treatment plan to relieve your ptosis symptoms.
-If drooping eyelids do not seriously interfere with your vision, you may not require treatment.
-We recommend eye exercises to strengthen the ocular muscles or prescription glasses that hold the eyelid in its proper place.
-If these treatments are ineffective or if ptosis is severely impacting your daily life, we may recommend blepharoplasty, a plastic surgery to modify the eyelid skin.
+If your lid alignment is severely impacting your daily life, we may recommend blepharoplasty, a surgical procedure to return the eyelids to normal alignment.
 During this procedure, you surgeon will firm your eyelid muscles and trim excess skin.
-In addition to correcting advanced ptosis, blepharoplasty can also give your eyes a younger, brighter appearance.
+In addition to correcting lid alignment issues, blepharoplasty can also give your eyes a younger, brighter appearance.

 Occasionally. changes in lid alignment are sudden and associated with other ocular changes.
 If you experience abrupt changes in your eyelid position, please contact our office for an exam.